Balzu/g4-2025-website/docs/_pages/index.markdown

 ### Our Approach: Beyond Firewalls and Forensics

-In light of this, our project adopts a **systematic, graph-based approach** to cyber threat intelligence — one that acknowledges not just the technical structure of attacks, but also their social and economic dimensions.
+In light of this, our project adopts a **systematic, graph-based approach** to cyber threat intelligence, one that acknowledges not just the technical structure of attacks, but also their social and economic dimensions.

 From **data and maps** to **media coverage, public sentiment, company responses, investment flows, and technical knowledge**, this investigation aims to decode the full lifecycle of cyber threats, with a particular focus on **Italy**.